Recently, I was launching a business development platform, and, along the way,

 service they had to consider, and the bullets he dodged along the way.
 Who knew freezing ice cream could

-and that the mechanics of serving burgers, fries, and shakes were choreographed on a tennis court?
+be so expensive, that the mechanics of serving burgers, fries, and shakes were choreographed on a tennis

 Most people would’ve given up.

 But the rest is history.

 Perhaps you’ve heard some of the stories about the production of the movie, “Jaws” by Steven Spielberg.

 Again, how can one have so many production problems?
 Why does what may seem like everything have

 to go awry or just not work?
 A mechanical shark… What could go wrong?

 Nevertheless, Spielberg persisted.